Traditional theory, careful boundaries

 What should the reader open next?

-For Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance, keep quiz entry and body type directory in the note so the next page is tied to this topic rather than a generic browse path.
+For Body Type Guide, keep quiz entry and body type directory in the note so the next page is tied to this topic rather than a generic browse path.
 A good next path is specific: open Quiz if the reader needs the nearest concept, Body Types if the question needs comparison, and Medical Disclaimer if personal risk appears.
 The path is not a recommendation to act.
 It is a way to keep reading ordered, reduce confusion, and prevent one page from pretending to be a complete answer.
-The reader's useful output is one bounded note about Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance, not a stronger claim.
-For this page, the small gain is clarity before confidence.
+If Body Type Guide feels personal, write one question for qualified care before reading further.

 QuizBody TypesMedical Disclaimer

-What should the reader check before leaving Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance?
+What should the reader check before leaving Body Type Guide?

-Before leaving Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance, the useful checkpoint is the exact question, the local cue, the nearby comparison, and the safety boundary.
+Before leaving Body Type Guide, the useful checkpoint is the exact question, the local cue, the nearby comparison, and the safety boundary.
 Here, that means turning the page into one plain note, then checking that note against Quiz.
 If the only memory is a broad idea such as "balance," "warming," "cooling," "Qi," "dampness," or "body type," the page has not been read closely enough.
 A useful note is more specific: what was noticed, when it appeared, which page it resembles, which source boundary applies, and what question remains.
 This checklist makes the article usable without pretending it can choose a personal routine.
-Carry forward quiz entry as a note beside Quiz; do not let it stand alone.
+Body Type Guide should leave a vocabulary marker, a context clue, and a next page.

 QuizBody Types